Kerbside recycling boxes and food caddies are collected by the Council's crews across the Borough.

 Any kerbside boxes or brown kerbside caddy containing material which contaminates the contents of the container will not be emptied.
 It is the resident's responsibility to remove the items and dispose of them correctly.
 The Council will not return to collect contaminated containers until the next scheduled collection.

-Please use the Council's A-Z Recycling Guide for further information on what you can recycle, what bin, box or caddy to use, and where to take excess refuse and recycling.
+Please refer to the Council's A-Z Recycling Guide for further information on what you can recycle, what bin, box or caddy to use, and where to take excess refuse and recycling.